RealOrangeOne/theorangeone.net/content/posts/my-stack-2017/index.md

 If I'm just editing a file quickly, whether it be config from the terminal, or a quick script, I really like [Vim](http://www.vim.org/) for this.
 It's insanely fast and lightweight.
 I have a [custom `vimrc`](https://github.com/amix/vimrc) installed to change it to support more features than stock.

 # Shell
 Whilst I use [ZSH](https://www.zsh.org/), I'm not a fan of the [super fancy themes](https://github.com/robbyrussell/oh-my-zsh/wiki/External-themes) for it, which display your current git branch, node version, time, all that jazz.
-My terminal is a take on the default colourised Debian terminal, with a lambda symbol who's colour changes depending on the return code of the previous command.
+My terminal is a take on the default colourized Debian terminal, with a lambda symbol who's colour changes depending on the return code of the previous command.

 {{< resource src="shell-prompt.png" >}}
 My shell prompt